Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Experimental results and discussion

 \subsubsection{Enhancing the single spin-photon coupling in low-inductance LERs}

-As it has been shown in section \ref{ssec:LERs}, the microwave current density in the inductor lines, thus also $b_{\rm mw}$ , depend on $L$ (see Fig. \ref{fig:field intensity LERs}).
-Then, while high-inductance LERs are able to attain quite strong collective $G_{N}$ by coupling to large molecular ensembles (Fig. \ref{fig:2DvsT}), low-$L$ LERs are the starting point for enhancing the coupling to each individual spin.
-By shrinking the inductor to just a single micro-wire, the inductance can be reduced by a factor $10$.
+As it has been shown in section \ref{ssec:LERs}, low-$L$ LERs are the starting point for enhancing the coupling to each individual spin.
+By reducing the inductor to just a single straight wire, the inductance can be reduced by a factor $10$.
 We have studied the chip shown in Fig. \ref{fig:LERs}a, which contains $10$ such LERs.
-In half of them, a $w=50$ nm wide $500$ nm long nano-constriction was fabricated at the center of the inductor wire, in order to further enhance $b_{\rm mw}$ in its close neighborhood (see Fig.~\ref{fig:sim fields constrictions}a).
+In half of them, a $w=50$ nm wide $500$ nm long nano-constriction was fabricated at the center of the inductor wire, in order to further enhance $b_{\rm mw}$ in its close neighborhood (see Fig.~\ref{fig:frec before after fib and fields}d).
 We have studied their coupling to PTMr samples with similar geometries but different concentrations, in order to vary $N$.

 Figure~\ref{fig:lowLresults} shows microwave transmission data measured at $T= 10$ mK near the resonance of one of the LERs with the PTMr spins and the $2D$ fit that enables estimating $G_{N}$.
 The coupling strengths range between $2$ and $4$ MHz, which are smaller than those found for the high-inductance LERs on account of the smaller number of molecules that are effectively coupled to the single wire inductor.
 As shown by Fig.~\ref{fig:lowLresults}c, $G_{N}$ mainly correlates with $N$.
 From this plot, we estimate the average coupling to individual spins $G_{1} \sim 12$ Hz, which is a factor $2$ higher than the values found for high-$L$ LERs.
 However, for any given $N$ and within the experimental uncertainties we do not find significant differences associated with the nanoconstrictions.
 This can be explained by the homogeneous filling of the LER electromagnetic mode by $10^{10}-10^{11}$ spins and from the minute fraction of molecules located sufficiently close to the nanoconstriction of each LER (at most $10^3$), which largely compensates for their enhanced $G_{1}$.
-While the average single- spin coupling remains modest, this experiment establishes the baseline for evaluating local-field enhancements, analyzed in next section \ref{ssec:readout} on the basis of dynamical measurements, and confirms that the inductor design provides a way to improve $G_{1}$.
+While the average single spin coupling remains modest, this experiment establishes the baseline for evaluating local-field enhancements, analyzed in next section \ref{ssec:readout} on the basis of dynamical measurements, and confirms that the inductor design provides a way to improve $G_{1}$.